dfkaye/xyz/README.md

 if more than one file is named `'cool-module'`, we need a way to avoid the name clash on `coolModule` that would result.

+to do that, specify an alias and delimiter along with the path name:

     (define)(__filename)

     ('./path/to/cool-module')